trevorbaca/baca/baca/etc/new-score-setup.md

     Make repository public.

-    Check "Initialze this repository with a README."
+    Do not initialize with README.

     Do not add .gitignore.